Key takeaways:

 If you’re new to pricing, here are a few steps to help you set prices easily:

 - Walkthroughs.
-Schedule a time with the client when you can inspect the space together and talk about needs and expectations.
+Schedule a time with the client to inspect the space together and talk about needs and expectations.
 Ask questions that will help you plan your schedule and services, like when you’ll visit, special focus areas, and budget.

 - Price the contract term.
 Multiply the price per job by the number of times you’ll provide services during the contract term.
 For example, if you’ll be cleaning twice a week for a year, multiply your two weekly visits by 52 weeks.
 This will be the final quoted amount for the contract.
 (To see your weekly or monthly fee, just divide the final amount by the number of weeks or months in the term.)